tanishqatp/SmartShelf/README.md

 ## Known limitations

 - **Reasoning runs in the cloud, not on the NPU.** An attempt to host the reasoning LLM on-device via Qualcomm's GenieX runtime hit real compatibility issues with Hermes Agent (streaming response schema mismatches, then a colon-handling bug in Hermes's model-ID resolution).
 Given time constraints, this was abandoned in favor of a reliable cloud-hosted model via Nous Portal.
-Only the vision stage is genuinely fully on-device end-to-end.
+Only the vision stage is fully on-device end-to-end.
 - **Reasoning latency scales with memory size** — there's no summarization or pruning yet, so latency grows as history accumulates.
 - **Conversational memory retrieval is less reliable than the automated pipeline's.** Specific, well-scoped questions work; vague ones can miss relevant data.
 - **Not designed for heavily occluded or deeply stacked items** — a structural limitation of the lightweight FOMO architecture (grid-cell-based detection), not a labeling or training-data problem.